jmhutchison/QGIS-Training-Manual/basic_map/vector_data.rst

 * Click the :guilabel:`New` button.
-* In the same folder as the other data, you should find the file :guilabel:`land_use.db`.
+* In the same folder as the other data, you should find the file :guilabel:`land_use.sqlite`.
 Select it and click :guilabel:`Open`.

 You will now see the first dialog again.
-Notice that the dropdown select above the three buttons now reads "land_use.db@...", followed by the path of the database file on your computer.
+Notice that the dropdown select above the three buttons now reads "land_use.sqlite@...", followed by the path of the database file on your computer.

 * Click the :guilabel:`Connect` button.
 You should see this in the previously